ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Hyperbilirubinemias.md

 * Irinotecan goes through same pathway so increased toxicity like diarrhea and myelosuppression
 * Indinavir and atazanavir may cause hyperbilirubinemia in GIlbert due to UGT1A1 inhibition
 * earlier thought to be AD
+# Mixed or conjugated hyperbilirubinemia
+* not possible to differentiate intrahepatic from extrahepatic causes of jaundice based on the serum levels or relative proportions of unconjugated and conjugated bilirubin
+## Familial
+### Dubin-Johnson
+* benign rare
+* low grade primarily conjugated hyperbilirubinemia
+* 2-5 bilirubin or normal or 20-25
+* increase by
+	* illness
+	* OCPs
+	* pregnancy